abumeezo/TidyDataAssignment/CodeBook.md

                                 unique ID rows.
 Returned as result of assignment.

 ###Indices and logicals
-MeanSTDevColnames:   character vector produced by grep() that finds variables
+MeanSTDevColnames:   character vector produced by grep() on colnames of AllData that finds variables
                      with "mean" and "std" as part of the name